Red River (manga): Egyptians

 A military officer from a noble family.
 In the manga, he is easily distinguished by his heterochromatic eyes (the left one is sepia, the right one is golden) and blond hair.
 He has a lot of sisters, most chiefly among them Nefert.
 His name is sometimes romanized as Usr Ramses.

 Ramses initially encounters Yuri while on patrol near the Egyptian-Hittite border awaiting Zannanza's caravan.
 He is intrigued by Yuri's ingenuity and bravery in preventing a war between Egypt and the Hittites following Zannanza's assassination, and requests to be assigned to Hattusa as a military liaison.
-His true motive is revealed when he later kidnaps Yuri.
-He tells her he has ambitions of becoming the next Egyptian pharaoh by ousting the current, corrupt leaders of the Egyptian 18th Dynasty.
+When he later kidnaps Yuri, he reveals his true motives, planning to become the next Egyptian pharaoh by ousting the current, corrupt leaders of the Egyptian 18th Dynasty.
 To do this, he needs a woman of his own caliber, like Yuri, to be his future queen.

 His first and second attempts to kidnap her are foiled by Kail.
-A third attempt is successful when a desperate Rusafa seeks his help when Yuri is weakened and in danger of dying after a shipwreck which also causes Yuri to have a miscarriage.
-After Rusafa escapes Egypt and informs Kail that Yuri did not die in the shipwreck, Kail sends Ilbani, Hadi, Ryui, and Shala to Egypt.
+A third attempt is successful when a desperate Rusafa seeks his help when Yuri is weakened and in danger of dying after a shipwreck which also causes her to have a miscarriage.
+After Rusafa escapes Egypt and informs Kail that Yuri actually survives the shipwreck, Kail sends Ilbani, Hadi, Ryui, and Shala to Egypt.
 By this time, Ramses, who had initially only wanted Yuri because of his ambitions, has truly fallen in love with her.
 But soon after Kail's servants arrive, Egyptian soldiers come to arrest Yuri for interfering with an official's attempt to cut off the hand of a child.
-Ramses goes in her stead to Queen Nefertiti's palace.
-After Yuri rescues him from death at her hands, he gives her a document found in Queen Nefertiti's palace which concerns Queen Nakia's betrayal before she goes back to Kail.
+Ramses takes Yuri's stead as he is held prisoner in Queen Nefertiti's palace.
+After Yuri rescues him from death at Queen Nefertiti's hands, he gives Yuri vital information which concerns Queen Nakia's betrayal before she returns to Kail.

 Later, Ramses and Kail fight to a draw at the Battle of Kadesh at the Orontes River, and Ramses accepts defeat and asks Yuri to bear a daughter to marry his son (a wish which does not actually come to pass, but is finally consummated by their grandchildren).
 He later becomes Ramses I, first Pharaoh of the Egyptian 19th Dynasty.
 (In actual history, Ramses was known as Paramessu prior to succeeding Horemheb, the historical pharaoh of this period.
 The actual User Ramses would be Ramses II, a contemporary of Mursilli II's son, Muwatalli, and during whose reign the actual Battle of Kadesh occurred, which eventually resulted in the oldest known peace treaty, the Ramses–Hattusili Treaty.)